concord-consortium/thermoscope/README.md

-# thermoscope
+# Thermoscope
-A visualization of matter at different temperatures
+This repository contains the initial code to visualize matter at different temperatures, controlled either by sliders or by input from an external temperature sensor.